London, New York, Shanghai… and Carlisle

 In 2008 his son Matthew became the fourth generation of Savile Row Cutters and has looked after footballer Aaron Ramsey, champion golfer and Ryder Cup Captain Darren Clarke and boxers Darren Barker and Paulie Malignaggi.
 Edwin’s youngest son, Christopher, made it a complete family business when he joined Steed in 2013.

-The bulk of Steed’s work is in the United States and China and the family regularly visits New York, Washington DC, Boston, Chicago, Los Angeles, Houston, Nashville, Beijing and Shanghai where they measure clients for bespoke and made to measure suits and attire.
+The bulk of Steed’s work is in the United States and China and the family regularly visits New York, Washington DC, Boston, Chicago, Los Angeles, Houston, Nashville, Beijing and Shanghai where they measure clients for bespoke and made to measure suits and attire, although all their overseas trips have been put on hold due to the pandemic.

 Steed is renowned for their signature style of soft, understated elegance that’s gained them a myriad of clients across the world.
 The company boasts a worldwide reputation but most Cumbrians have no idea of its Carlisle roots, or their new workshop on Warwick Road:

-We meet and measure our international clients from a hotel suite, their details come back to Carlisle with us and the process takes about six months until our return trip but Cumbrian customers can come into the workshop and have their outfits within six weeks.”
+Normally, we measure our international clients from a hotel suite before bringing their details back to Carlisle in a process that can take about six months.
+However, Cumbrian customers can come into the workshop and have outfits within six weeks.”

 Bespoke and made to measure suits are both cut to fit the client perfectly and are unique to each individual but the difference is significant: